leenathomas01/designing-for-failure/patterns/break-glass.md

 ## Core Rule

-Provide an explicit emergency override that is deliberate (high friction), consequence-transparent (irreversible and understood), and self-limiting.
+Provide an explicit emergency override that is deliberate (high friction), consequence-transparent (irreversible and understood), and bounded (self-limiting in scope).
 Do not attempt to eliminate override behavior.
 Architect it safely.

+Override pathways must never be silent.
+All activations must be observable and logged.

 ## Structural Mechanism